mkg20001/nixpkgs/doc/languages-frameworks/beam.section.md

 ## Introduction {#beam-introduction}

-In this document and related Nix expressions, we use the term, *BEAM*, to describe the environment.
+In this document and related Nix expressions, we use the term, _BEAM_, to describe the environment.
 BEAM is the name of the Erlang Virtual Machine and, as far as we're concerned, from a packaging perspective, all languages that run on the BEAM are interchangeable.
 That which varies, like the build system, is transparent to users of any given BEAM package, so we make no distinction.

 ## Structure {#beam-structure}

 All BEAM-related expressions are available via the top-level `beam` attribute, which includes:

-  - `interpreters`: a set of compilers running on the BEAM, including multiple Erlang/OTP versions (`beam.interpreters.erlangR19`, etc), Elixir (`beam.interpreters.elixir`) and LFE (`beam.interpreters.lfe`).
+- `interpreters`: a set of compilers running on the BEAM, including multiple Erlang/OTP versions (`beam.interpreters.erlangR19`, etc), Elixir (`beam.interpreters.elixir`) and LFE (Lisp-Flavored-Erlang) (`beam.interpreters.lfe`).

 - `packages`: a set of package builders (Mix and rebar3), each compiled with a specific Erlang/OTP version, e.g. `beam.packages.erlangR19`.

 The default Erlang compiler, defined by `beam.interpreters.erlang`, is aliased as `erlang`.
 The default BEAM package set is defined by `beam.packages.erlang` and aliased at the top level as `beamPackages`.